 Not a Georgia resident?
 Visit the Georgia Office of Insurance website to see details on getting your DHS or nonresident license.

 #1: Meet the Basic Requirements for the Georgia P&C Adjuster License

 Before you start taking steps to get your resident P&C adjuster license, make sure you meet Georgia’s basic requirements.

 - Applicant must be at least 18 years old.

-- Employment history is required for all applicants for the past 5 years continuously with no gaps to the current date.
-This includes full and part-time work, self-employment, military service, unemployment, and/or full-time education.
+- This includes full and part-time work, self-employment, military service, unemployment, and/or full-time education.

 - Applicant must provide a valid mailing address and business address.
 P.O.
 Boxes are not allowed.
 The business address must be in the state of Georgia.

 - Applicants who are non-citizens must provide proof of eligibility to work in the U.S. to the state of Georgia.